OyvindSabo/gremlin-style-guide/README.md

 When breaking the query, not all parts of the traversal have to be broken up.
 First, divide the query into logical groups, based on which steps belong naturally together.
 For instance, every set of steps which end with an as()-step often belong together, as they together form a new essential step in the query.

-If anoymous traversals are passed as arguments to another step, a filter()-step, and it's causing the line to be too long, first split the line at the commas.
+If anoymous traversals are passed as arguments to another step, like a filter()-step, and it's causing the line to be too long, first split the line at the commas.
 Only if the traversal arguments are still too long, consider splitting them further.

 ```java
 // Good (80 characters max width)